finos/tracdap/README.md

 ## Documentation and Packages

-Documentation for the TRAC D.A.P platform is available on our website at [tracdap.finos.org](https://tracdap.finos.org).
+Documentation for TRAC D.A.P is available at [tracdap.finos.org](https://tracdap.finos.org).

 The following packages are available: